Our Railway Branch HistoryThe Waterloo Spur

 1990's: Canadian Pacific Railway

-- Operating as the Grand River Railway, the Canadian Pacific Railway connected with the Waterloo Spur just north of Erb Street, about where the current Waterloo Central Railway station is located.
+- Operating as the Grand River Railway, the Canadian Pacific Railway connected with the Waterloo Spur just north of Erb Street, about where the old Waterloo Central Railway station was located.

 - In the 1990s, the Canadian Pacific Railway pulled out of Waterloo .